bootlin/training-materials/slides/kernel-source-code-drivers/kernel-source-code-drivers.typ

 - Never use floating point numbers in kernel code.
 Your code may need to run on a low-end processor without a floating point unit.

 === Linux kernel to user API/ABI stability

+#table(
-#table(columns: (68%, 32%), stroke:none, gutter:15pt, [
+  columns: (68%, 32%),
+  stroke: none,
+  gutter: 15pt,
+  [

     Linux kernel to userspace API is stable

     - Source code for userspace applications will not have to be updated when compiling for a more recent kernel

       - System calls, `/proc` and `/sys` content cannot be removed or changed.
 Only new entries can be added.

     Linux kernel to userspace ABI is stable

     - Binaries are portable and can be executed on a more recent kernel

       - The way memory is accessed, the size of the variables in memory, how structures are organized, the calling convention, etc, are all stable over time.

-],[
+  ],
+  [
     #v(-0.7em)
     #[ #set par(leading: 0.3em)
       #image("linux-user-api.pdf", height: 95%)
       #text(size: 11pt)[Modified Image from Wikipedia:] \
       #text(size: 10pt)[#link("https://bit.ly/2U2rdGB")]
     ]
-])
+  ],
+)

 === Linux internal API/ABI instability

+#table(
-#table(columns: (66%, 34%), stroke:none, gutter:15pt, [
+  columns: (66%, 34%),
+  stroke: none,
+  gutter: 15pt,
+  [

     Linux internal API is not stable

     - The source code of a driver is not portable across versions

       - In-tree drivers are updated by the developer proposing the API
         change: works great for mainline code

       - An out-of-tree driver compiled for a given version may no longer compile or work on a more recent one

       - See #kdochtml("process/stable-api-nonsense") for reasons why

     Linux internal ABI is not stable

     - A binary module compiled for a given kernel version cannot be used with another version

       - The module loading utilities will perform this check prior to the insertion

-],[
+  ],
+  [

     #v(-0.8em)
     #[ #set par(leading: 0.3em)
       #image("linux-internal-api.pdf", height: 95%)
       #text(size: 11pt)[Modified Image from Wikipedia:] \
       #text(size: 10pt)[#link("https://bit.ly/2U2rdGB")]
     ]
-])
+  ],
+)

 === Kernel memory constraints

 - No memory protection